 Table of Contents

 The ice cream is made up of two words ice and cream.
 Ice is made by reducing the optimum temperature of water to 0oC to –19oC by artificial means.
 The cream is prepared and collected from the milk of buffalo, cow, goat, sheep, camel, mare and yak as well as from aerated juice of different fruits, various shakes, and water fogging layers, sea products and meat products.
-After adding some amount of sugar, colour, flavour and pieces of spices, fruits, nuts, eggs and meats, the Ice Cream becomes very tasty, having attractive appearance.
+After adding some amount of sugar, colour, flavour,, and pieces of spices, fruits, nuts, eggs and meats, the Ice Cream becomes delicious, having anattractive appearance.

-The quality of ice cream is judged by physical and texture appearance, pigment, flavour, taste, shape, luster, softness, piquancy, purity and contents.
-It should be free from foreign impurities like dirt, dust, stones and soil particles, wooden pieces, glass pieces, plastic threads etc. In addition it should not have harmful chemicals and synthetic contents.
-The ice cream should be free from algae, fungi, bacteria, protozoa, virus etc. which causes health hazards to the consumers.
+The quality of ice cream is judged by physical and texture appearance, pigment, flavour, taste, shape, lustre, softness, piquancy, purity and contents.
+It should be free from foreign impurities like dirt, dust, stones and soil particles, wooden pieces, glass pieces, plastic threads, etc. In addition, it should not have harmful chemicals or synthetic contents.
+The ice cream should be free from algae, fungi, bacteria, protozoa, viruses, etc., which cause health hazards to the consumers.
 It should always be fresh and free from contaminants and adulterants.

 Manufacturing of Ice Cream in India

-Indian ice cream industry is one of the fastest growing segments of the dairy or food processing industry.
+The Indian ice cream industry is one of the fastest-growing segments of the dairy or food processing industry.
 Due to the prevailing hot and humid climate in the region, as well as the shift in customer food tastes, dessert sales are constantly increasing throughout the region.
-Maharashtra is one of the largest markets, accounting for almost 15% of the total India ice cream market share.
-It is being followed by Uttar Pradesh and Gujarat, among other major regions.
+Maharashtra is one of the largest markets, accounting for almost 15% of the total Indian ice cream market share.
+Uttar Pradesh and Gujarat, among other major regions, are following it.

-Per capita ice cream consumption of ice cream in India is 400 ml, as compared with per capita consumption of ice cream of 22,000 ml in the United States and 3,000 ml in China.
-With the improving cold chain infrastructure in the country coupled with increasing disposable income and the changing lifestyle, the sector has great potential for growth.
+Per capita ice cream consumption in India is 400 ml, as compared with per capita consumption of 22,000 ml in the United States and 3,000 ml in China.
+With the improving cold chain infrastructure in the country, coupled with increasing disposable income and the changing lifestyle, the sector has great growth potential.

 The market for ice cream in India reached a value of INR 201.4 billion in 2020.
 The market is further expected to grow at a CAGR of 14% between 2021 and 2026 to reach a value of approximately INR 442 billion by 2026.